 The graduate of the AAS in Respiratory Care will be eligible, as required by the National Board of Respiratory Care (NBRC), to take first the entry Level exam, followed by the advanced level examination to be credentialed as a Registered Respiratory Therapist (RRT).
 Both levels require national credentialing examinations to earn the credentials of Certified or Registered respectively.
 Demand for the Respiratory Care Practitioner is very high, with a nationwide projected increase of over 50%.

-The employment outlook for respiratory therapists in the state of Minnesota from 2010 to 2020 is 9.9%, a high career growth.
+The employment outlook for respiratory therapists in the state of Minnesota from 2014 to 2024 is 12%, a very high career growth.

 Get started today by talking to a Northland Admissions Representative about connecting your educational goals to a Respiratory Therapist career path.